Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

     - Choose a uniuque name, distinctive from other networking profiles for other networking profiles configured for other domain names.
 Example `networking.mydomain.com`:
 - Step 2: Choose required traits:
     - `egress.tanzu.vmware.com`, `multicloud-cert-manager.tanzu.vmware.com`, and `multicloud-ingress.tanzu.vmware.com`.
 This will allow us to deploy the related packages in the k8s clusters with specific configuration for the Spaces that use this profile.
 More on this when we create a Space.
+- Step 3: Configure the `egress` trait:
+    - Click on the `Configure egress.tanzu.vmware.com`
+    - This step is optional but to ensure that the applications in the Spaces we are going to create with this Profile can call external services, we are going to open egress, which by default is closed.
+    - Set `Open` to `True`.
-- Step 3: Configure the `multicloud-ingress` trait:
+- Step 4: Configure the `multicloud-ingress` trait:
+    - Click on the `Configure multicloud-ingress.tanzu.vmware.com`
     - The Listerners define the prefixes we can use later in the HTTPRoute resources to define HTTP, HTTPS, or other listerner with corresponding ports and secrets if required.
     - Set the `Gslb Dns ZoneId` using the Route53 Zone ID you've been given at the begining of the workshop.
     - Set the `Gslb Authentication CredentialRef` using the Credential ID you've been given.
     - Set tht `Domain` to the domain name assigned as well.
     - The `Name` is used to name the IstioGatewway CRD that will be created in your Space.
     - You can leave all other defaults unchanged.
 More on ClusterIssuer in the advance topics.
-- Step 4: Configure Additional Capabilities:
+- Step 5: Configure Additional Capabilities:
     - We don't need to do anything here for this specific profile, since the Capabilities reqried by the traits we selected are already pre-selected.
 But if we required additional capabiities on our custom profiles, this is the place where we will select them.
-- Step 5: Review Summary and Create
+- Step 6: Review Summary and Create

 Alternatively you can create the Profile via CLI.